 The purpose of this policy/practice guidance is to state clearly that the deliberate and intentional bringing in and use of weapons on our academy site will not be tolerated.
 The use of such weapons on site would create unacceptable risks of bullying, injury and death and is extremely intimidating and frightening for pupils and adults alike.

-If a pupil deliberately and intentionally brings a weapon onto the academy site, the pupil will be placed on a fixed term exclusion and a disciplinary hearing will be carried out or the decision to permanently exclude may be made following the necessary protocols.
+If a child deliberately and intentionally brings a weapon onto the academy site, the child will be immediately placed on a fixed term exclusion and a disciplinary hearing will be carried out.
+The disciplinary hearing process will determine the seriousness of the incident and may lead to other action being taken including permanent exclusion.